2017 Removal of 8 Hour Threshold

 - To claim for unfair dismissal

-The requirement to work 8 hours or more each week to be entitled to these employment rights will be removed from 1 September 2015.
+The requirement to work 8 hours or more each week to be entitled to these employment rights was removed effective 1 September 2015.
 This means that a person's rights under the Employment Law will depend only on whether they are an employee or not for the purposes of the Employment Law.

 The Law defines employer and employee as follows: